davepinch/pinchy.cc/scratchpad.md

 This page is a scratchpad of rough notes and ideas.
 Feel free to send a PR if you want to implement something or send me to an implementation on your blog.

+# Sound Stream

+Each page a different sound.

 # Emails to any address

 Catchall for pinchy.cc